 - Numbers 1-4 are on my Charles Harmon blog.
 See link at bottom of page.

-It turned out that after Basic Training the Army changed their policy and required people going overseas (except Korea) to spend a minimum of 3 years in the service to be eligible to go overseas.
+It turned out after my Basic Training the Army had changed their policy.
+In order to be eligible to go overseas it now required people going overseas (except Korea) to spend a minimum of 3 years in the service.

 I volunteered for the Paratroopers.

-With my secret clearance I was able to get my own mobile communications vehicle, a three-quarter ton truck, loaded with radios, transmitters, a teletype machine and other goodies.
-I had to brief the important officers about the coded messages I received and that kept me busy and away a lot of the time.
+With my secret clearance I was able to get my own mobile communications vehicle.
+It was a three-quarter ton truck, loaded with radios, transmitters, a teletype machine and other goodies.
+I had to brief the important officers about the coded messages I received.
+That kept me busy and away a lot of the time.

-In the cold weather I had a warm (it had a heater inside) communication center in my vehicle and when we went to the field for exercises I dished out hot coffee to my friends while my former sergeant could only look disgustedly at me.
+In the cold weather I had a warm (it had a heater inside) communication center in my vehicle.
+When we went to the field for training exercises I dished out hot coffee to my friends.
+My former sergeant could only look disgustedly at me.

 [I also used those transmitters to talk to my buddies over amateur radio frequencies in Chicago, Southern California, and around the world (don’t tell anyone) using the military equipment].

-I also bought a townhome in Montclair CA with a new VA loan on it and sold it “no money down” to an investor who turned right around and resold it to another investor.
-I kept the mortgage (an assumable Trust Deed that I created) for 17 years and made about $80,000 off that one deal.
+Later I also bought a townhome in Montclair CA with a new VA loan on it.
+I then sold it “no money down” to an investor.
+He shortly thereafter turned right around and resold it to another investor.
+I kept the mortgage (an assumable Trust Deed that I created) for 17 years and made a total of about $80,000 off that one deal.

 It was a $5100 “no money down” deal I bought from a young college student.
 I didn’t follow the “rules (location, location, location)” but still made a bundle.
 You can read something about that deal here.Thanks Uncle Sam for helping me out.
 Call me patriotic or not, I “borrowed” Uncle Sam’s portrait for one of my websites.